polygoncoin/Microservices/README.md

 ```
 Here **query & payload** keys are required keys for the POST method.
 Here **query, payload & where** keys are required keys for PUT, PATCH, and DELETE methods.
+**Note:** For POST, PUT, PATCH, and DELETE methods we can configure both INSERT as well as UPDATE queries.